 Although the source escapes me, I read an article not so long ago about the value of synergy in our lives.
 The article encouraged me to find ways to put the things I value together in meaningful ways.

-The goal is not to be busier or less focused, but to get more from the places I give my time.
+The goal is not to be busier or less focused, but to get more from the places we give our time.

 I volunteer in the two and three year old Sunday School class at my church.
 I love it and would do it anyway, but it’s made all the richer and I look forward to it all the more because several of my friends and Brian are there too.
 It’s fun to interact with the kids, but it’s also great to have structured time to be with people I enjoy.